How E-Com compliance became a trending keyword in Norway

-Here’s everything you need to know to ensure your business meets the requirements of the updated Norwegian Electronic Communications Act (Ekomloven).
-Don’t wait until it’s too late to act – compliance starts now.
+Here’s everything you need to know to ensure your websites, apps and web analytics setup meet the requirements of the updated Norwegian Electronic Communications Act (Ekomloven).
+Don’t wait until it’s too late to act – the sooner you act, the safer you are!

 Get compliant with the new Norwegian cookie requirements today